 Cut out Google Drive security risks.
 Use this instead

 Sure, Google Drive is a convenient and free way to store your files.
 But it collects a massive amount of data on you.
 Switch away from Google Drive and pick a secure and private cloud storage option.

 Staying safe is easy.
-You just need to back up your data ahead of time, so hackers have no power over you if they break into your computer and hold your files hostage.
+You just need to back up your data ahead of time so hackers have no power over you if they break into your computer to hold your files hostage.
 Kim believes there’s no better way to protect your files from ransomware.